Ujire

-Ujire is a town near Dharmasthala.
+Ujire is a town near Dharmasthala in Karnataka, India.
 It is in Belthangady taluk of Dakshina Kannada district.
 Ujire is an important junction for travelers in this region.
 The road at Ujire deviates to Dharmasthala (towards Hassan, Bengaluru), Kottigehara (towards Horanadu, Chikkamagaluru) and Belthangady (towards Mangaluru).

 Education

-The place is famous for its educational institutes, most of them belonging to SDME (Shree Dharmasthala Manjunatheswara Educational) Trust.
+The place has a number of educational institutes, most of them belonging to SDME (Shree Dharmasthala Manjunatheswara Educational) Trust.